 More realistic looking graphics - usually achieved by having more polygons in 3D models and more detailed textures - give the video card even more work than normal to do.
 The number of objects being displayed on-screen at a time also affects this.
 Having a higher number of more complex models being displayed takes up more of the video card's memory buffer as well, impacting how much VRAM is needed.
 And finally, cranking up the quality settings within a VR experience to have more realistic shadows or reflections, or to smooth out jagged edges of objects, further increases the workload of the video card.

-Within NVIDIA's GeForce 10 series, the GTX 1060 6GB is generally a safe entry point into VR.
-If you want to be able to crank up graphics settings, or be better equipped for future VR headsets with higher resolutions, then going to the RTX 2000 series improves performance and adds VirtualLink connectivity for future head mounted displays.
+Within NVIDIA's GeForce RTX family, the RTX 3070 Ti 8GB is generally a safe entry point into VR.
+If you want to be able to crank up graphics settings, or be better equipped for future VR headsets with higher resolutions, then going higher in NVIDIA's GeForce lineup improves performance even further and increases real-time ray tracing capabilities.

 Because of the nature of rendering two separate views, one technology being worked on is OpenGL multicast which uploads the same scene to two different GPUs and renders it from two different viewpoints.
 However, as of this writing very few - if any - programs support it yet.
 For the time being a single very fast card is generally the best solution.